human-conditions/yodrew.github.io-original/_pages/faq.md

 Is it great?

-It is a great question, anyway.
+I'm glad you asked.
 It tells me I have succeeded in getting my idea across to you.
 Now you struggle with it, just as I do.
 When enough people are struggling with it, a great door will open, and we will sail through.